StanfordMSL/msl_quad/docs/source/index.rst

 - The controller accepts trajectory from topic ```command/trajectory```, which is of type *MultiDOFJointTrajectory*.
 It's important that the trajectory is updated at least 10Hz since the controller uses a simple lookahead strategy.

-- At the moment, the controller operates at a fixed height (only works for 2D trajectory).
-3D trajectory is TODO.

 Tests
 ~~~~~